top of page

 After the Islamic conquest of Egypt in c.
 642 AD, Eastern thinkers incorporate Greek thought.
 They build on mercury / sulfur models based on work of Jābir ibn Ḥayyān.
 Alchemy enters an Islamic Golden Age c.
 800 AD.

-The alchemical tria prima arises from Islamic alchemy and the later Renaissance, when Paracelsus introduces the now-classic combination of mercury, sulfur and salt.
-In nature philosophy and alchemy mercury is silver, moon, feminine; sulfur is gold, sun, masculine.
+The alchemical tria prima arises from Islamic alchemy and the later Renaissance, when Paracelsus introduces the trio of mercury, sulfur and salt.
+In alchemy mercury is silver, moon, feminine; sulfur is gold, sun, masculine.
+Mercury is the White Queen and sulfur the Red King of the medieval alchemical marriage.

 tria prima, clockwise from top left: mercury, sulfur, salt